Virginia Commonwealth University

 Beckman Coulter, Inc.

-Jack Zakowski, PhD, FACB, is the Director of Scientific Affairs and Professional Relations for the Diagnostics Division of Beckman Coulter, Inc. in Brea, California, USA.
-His career in the clinical diagnostics industry has been spent mostly in research and development and product development areas working on the development of chemistry reagents and analyzer systems.
-He has also worked in technical marketing and support, in development applications and clinical evaluations, and in standardization and harmonization of clinical diagnostics.
-Dr. Zakowski has been active in various laboratory professional organizations and has completed a term as Secretary and as Treasurer on the Board of Directors of CLSI.
-He has also served with the American Association for Clinical Chemistry (AACC), the International Organization for Standardization Technical Committee 212 on In Vitro Diagnostic Products, the Patient Safety Task Force of the AACC Management Sciences Division, the National Kidney Disease Education Program, the National Glycohemoglobin Standardization Program, and several others.
+Jack Zakowski, PhD, FACB, is the Director of Scientific Affairs and Professional Relations for the Diagnostics Division of Beckman Coulter, Inc. in Brea, California.
+His career in the clinical diagnostics industry has been spent mostly in research and development, and product development areas, working on the development of chemistry reagents and analyzer systems.
+He has also worked in technical marketing and support, development applications and clinical evaluations, and standardization and harmonization of clinical diagnostics.
+Dr. Zakowski has been active in various professional laboratory organizations and has served terms as Secretary and Treasurer on the CLSI Board of Directors.
+He was also involved with the American Association for Clinical Chemistry (AACC), ISO Technical Committee 212 – Clinical laboratory testing and in vitro diagnostic test systems, the Patient Safety Task Force of the AACC Management Sciences Division, the National Kidney Disease Education Program, and the National Glycohemoglobin Standardization Program, among other organizations.

 Immediate Past President, CLSI